portworx/px-docs/portworx-on-aws-asg.md

 At this point, these nodes will be able to join and leave the cluster dynamically.

 # Stateful Autoscaling
 When your Portworx instances have storage associated with them, they are called `stateful` nodes and extra care must be taken when using `Auto Scaling`.
 As instances get allocated, new EBS volumes may need to be allocated.
-Similarly as instances as scaled down, care must be taken so that the EBS volumes are not deleted.
+Similarly as instances are scaled down, care must be taken so that the EBS volumes are not deleted.

 This section explains specific functionality that Portworx provides to easily integrate your auto scaling environment with your stateful PX nodes and optimally manage stateful applications across a variable number of nodes in the cluster.